Concordium/concordium-rosetta/tools/transfer-client/README.md

 The keys are now stored in clear text in the file `sender.keys`.

-Of course, keys holding actual value should never be stored in clear text on the disk.
 This is only intended to be used for testing.
-Appropriate changes should be made to the tool to handle encrypted keys.
+Keys holding actual value should always be stored securely.